jpanged/wedding/_pages/faq.md

 Yes.

 ### I have more questions!
-Please contact us with any additional questions you have at *questions@rebekahandjosiah.love*.
+Please contact us with any additional questions you have by emailing **questions@rebekahandjosiah.love**